 A relatively large number of people in Granby telecommute to their jobs.
 Overall, about 12.25% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Granby does not have a public transit system used by locals to get to and from work.
+Granby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Granby ranks among the highest in the nation.
 Of the 25-and-older adult population in Granby, 42.66% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.